-It was determined that appropriate staffing levels were in place to meet the needs of clients and that staff are suitably trained.
+As a result of the actions taken by Ms Svarcova following the inspection, it was determined that appropriate staffing levels are in place to meet the needs of clients and that staff are suitably trained.

 5.2.2 How does the service ensure that recruitment and selection procedures are safe?